dotnet/csharplang/proposals/init.md

 =====

 ## Summary
-This proposal adds the concept of init only properties to C#.
-These properties can be set at the point of object creation but become effectively `get` only once object creation has completed.
+This proposal adds the concept of init only properties and indexers to C#.
+These properties and indexers can be set at the point of object creation but become effectively `get` only once object creation has completed.
 This allows for a much more flexible immutable model in C#.

 ## Motivation
 The underlying mechanisms for building immutable data in C# haven't changed